Voice actor, narrator, actor, rocker. One of the most consistent solo artists among male seiyuu. Welcome to Showtaro Morikubo’s Seiyuu Digest.

-However, unlike many other seiyuu and after only two years since his debut, he had already landed on on a main role in the anime Majutsushi Orphen as Orphen in which he had the privilege to work with famous seiyuu Ryoutaro Okiayu, for instance.
+However, unlike many other seiyuu and after only two years since his debut, he had already landed on a main role in the anime Majutsushi Orphen as Orphen with which he had the privilege to work with famous seiyuu Ryoutaro Okiayu, for instance.

 At Tenshi ni Naromon! he was Raphael, a character that had some importance, yet another type of character and another chance to raise his abilities, in the same year he was Goku in Monkey Magic.

-From the begining of this decade onward, Morikubo grown at a unexpectedly fast rate, he started to get more and more roles, in fact the roles themselves had began to be more and more diverse.
+From the beginning of this decade onward, Morikubo grown at an unexpectedly fast rate, he started to get more and more roles, in fact, the roles themselves had begun to be more and more diverse.

 Starting from appearing in kids anime such as Setsuna Kai in Shin Megami Tensei Devil Children to a shounen one such as Hamrio Musica in Groove Adventure Rave and as Jet Link in Cyborg 009, a character with a strong personality and different from the previous roles he had done so far.